-People tend to associate Attention Deficit Hyperactivity Disorder (ADHD) more with children than with adults, viewing it as a condition that will ultimately go away.
+People tend to associate Attention Deficit Hyperactivity Disorder (ADHD) more with children than with adults.
+They think that ADHD is a condition that will ultimately go away.
 However, statistics show that many children continue to have ADHD well into adulthood.
 In fact, an estimated 60 percent of children who have ADHD continue to have it into adulthood.

 Adults with ADHD

-It is somewhat easier to identify ADHD in children than in adults.
-Children with ADHD often struggle with school and that struggle does not usually escape the attention of watchful parents and teachers.
-While adults, on the other hand, may have developed a number of coping mechanisms over the years (not all of them good ones) that camouflage the condition.
+For instance, it is somewhat easier to identify ADHD in children than in adults.
+Children with ADHD often struggle with school.
+Their struggle does not usually escape the attention of watchful parents and teachers.
+On the other hand, adults may have developed a number of coping mechanisms over the years (not all of them good ones) that camouflage the condition.
 This may help explain why 85 percent of the ADHD in adults remains undiagnosed and untreated.

 Finally, adults with ADHD frequently suffer from co-existing conditions like depression or some sort of anxiety disorder.
 That is because growing up with undiagnosed, untreated ADHD often leads to numerous episodes of: